When the whip is new

 - Use protective eyewear and make sure that anything you don’t intend on hitting with your whip is well out of reach.

 Storing your whip

-- Store your whip lightly coiled, laying down, away from direct sunlight and pets!
-Dogs in particular might think whips are perfect chewing toys.
+- Store your whip lightly coiled, lying down, away from direct sunlight and pets!
+Dogs, in particular, might think whips are perfect chewing toys.

-- Don’t expose it to extreme temperatures for long periods of time.
-In other words, don’t leave it in a hot car or outside during the winter.
+- Don’t expose it to extreme temperatures for long periods.
+In other words, please don’t leave it in a hot car or outside during the winter.

 Treat your whip with a light coat of leather conditioner 2-3 times a year (depending on your climate).
-I primarely use Fiebings Aussie Leather Conditioner but other brands like Pecards Leather Dressing or Obenauf’s Heavu Duty LP works just as well.
-You can find a jar of leather conditioner at your local Tandy/leather store, online or wherever one could by horse gear.
+I primarily use Fiebings Aussie Leather Conditioner, but other brands like Pecards Leather Dressing or Obenauf’s Heavy Duty LP works just as well.
+You can find a jar of leather conditioner at your local Tandy/leather store, online, or wherever you could buy horse gear.

-IMPORTANT: Do not use any oils (Neatsfoot oil for example) on your whip as these products are not suited for whips.
+IMPORTANT: Do not use any liquid oils (Neatsfoot oil, for example) on your whip as these products are not suited for whips.